-An Employee Share Ownership Plan (ESOP) market liquidity proposal was approved by ESB's Board in 2015.
-ESB approved the expenditure of up to €25 million to acquire capital stock in internal ESOP markets, commencing in 2017, with the objective of improving liquidity in the market.
-This expenditure commitment by ESB matched the expenditure committed by the ESOP Trustee under the proposal.
-In 2021, ESB (or a subsidiary) committed up to €35 million of additional funds to purchase shares in future markets from 2021 onwards on the same basis as the funds committed in 2015.
-ESB purchased and cancelled capital stock worth €9.6 million in 2021 (2020: €8.4 million).
-Further details are outlined in notes 20 and 32 of the financial statements.
-Details of the Group's share capital are outlined in note 20 of the financial statements.
+Modern slavery is a criminal offence under the UK Modern Slavery Share Capital Act, 2015.
+The Act imposes obligations on organisations of a certain An Employee Share Ownership Plan (ESOP) market liquidity size, which carry on a business in the United Kingdom.
+Modern proposal was approved by ESB's Board in 2015.
+ESB approved the slavery can occur in various forms, including servitude, forced expenditure of up to €25 million to acquire capital stock in internal and compulsory labour and human trafficking, all of which have in ESOP markets, commencing in 2017, with the objective of improving common the deprivation of a person's liberty by another in order liquidity in the market.
+This expenditure commitment by ESB matched to exploit them for personal or commercial gain.
+As the parent of the expenditure committed by the ESOP Trustee under the proposal. a number of subsidiary companies with significant operations in In 2021, ESB (or a subsidiary) committed up to €35 million of the UK, ESB has adopted a policy on modern slavery with the aim additional funds to purchase shares in future markets from 2021 of preventing opportunities for modern slavery occurring within onwards on the same basis as the funds committed in 2015.
+ESB its business and supply chains.
+In accordance with the Act, ESB purchased and cancelled capital stock worth €9.6 million in 2021 (2020: €8.4 million).
+Further details are outlined in notes 20 and 32 publishes an Annual Statement setting out the steps that ESB has of the financial statements.
+Details of the Group's share capital are taken during the previous financial year to ensure that slavery and outlined in note 20 of the financial statements. human trafficking is not operating within either its own business or its supply chains.
+ESB carried out audits of contractors during the Future Developments year and risk screening of its suppliers.
+Based on this a number of ESB is a strong diversified, vertically integrated utility operating site-based supplier audits were commissioned and completed.
+No right across the electricity/gas and energy services markets from incidents of modern slavery have been found to date.
+The most recent generation, through transmission and distribution to supply of Annual Statement was published in May 2021 and is available on the customers, with an expanding presence in the GB market.
+The ESB website, www.esb.ie.